 An acceptance test is a form of software testing, performed by the customer or end-user.
 It is typically the final stage of software evaluation, only conducted once the development team is confident that any bugs or errors have been resolved.
-The acceptance test acts as ‘go’ or ‘no go’ from customers — stopping any substandard software from being launched.
+It acts as ‘go’ or ‘no go’ from customers — stopping any substandard software from being launched.

 During an acceptance test, the emphasis is on ensuring the system not only meets requirements but that it provides the customer with the user experience (UX) they want and need.